eboston/Adafruit-ST7565-Full-Graphic-Controller/README.md

 This is a simple project I started to utilize a couple displays I had gotten from Adafruit (http://www.adafruit.com/products/250).
-Initially this is just for the RAMPS 1.4 board utilizing the basic smart adapter.
+Initially this is just for the RAMPS 1.4 board utilizing the basic smart adapter running Marlin.
 Plans are to expand the supported platforms to include the Smoothieboard with GLCD shield and the Printrboard Rev F4.

+A pull request to support the display in Marlin has been submitted.